RoutingK-it/docs-website/rk-portal/bgp-communties.md

 | ---------------------- | ---------------------------------------- |
 | {{ MY_ASN }}:610:x    | Set local preference to [x]              |

-By default, {{ $MY_NETWORK }} customers/downstreams are imported to BGP with LocalPref 5000.
-However, {{ $MY_NETWORK }} provides a LocalPref manipulation community that will allow you to control the link over which traffic comes in for active-passive backup purposes.
-You can set the LocalPref to 4000 by tagging the route with {{ $MY_ASN }}:610:4000, which is still higher than non-customer routes.
+By default, {{ MY_NETWORK }} customers/downstreams are imported to BGP with LocalPref 5000.
+However, {{ MY_NETWORK }} provides a LocalPref manipulation community that will allow you to control the link over which traffic comes in for active-passive backup purposes.
+You can set the LocalPref to 4000 by tagging the route with {{ MY_ASN }}:610:4000, which is still higher than non-customer routes.

 ### Exports